-FFELP loans offer additional borrower benefits, such as loan forgiveness.
+FFELP and Direct Loans offer additional borrower benefits, such as loan forgiveness.
 Certain forgiveness programs, such as the Public Service Loan Forgiveness or IBR forgiveness program, require borrowers to meet eligibility qualifications for a stated term.
 Servicers should have controls in place to track and retain any proof of a borrower's eligibility and completion towards a loan forgiveness program.

-1. Determine whether the servicer is appropriately tracking eligibility for loan forgiveness programs, and granting forgiveness to eligible borrowers.
+1. Determine whether the servicer is appropriately tracking eligibility for additional borrower benefits, such as loan forgiveness programs, and granting benefits to eligible borrowers.